coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 save to sort out.
 However, while the user thinks she is picking up the thoughts of others, all she is really hearing are figments created by the medallion itself.
 These illusory thoughts always seem plausible and thus can seriously mislead any who rely upon them.
-What's worse, unknown to her, the cursed medallion actually broadcasts her thoughts to creatures in the path of the beam, thus alerting them to her presence.
+What’s worse, unknown to her, the cursed medallion actually broadcasts her thoughts to creatures in the path of the beam, thus alerting them to her presence.